-Family owned business usually run the studios that produce the piñatas.
-The studios also produce piñatas of vilified public figures such as Joaquín ‘El Chapo’ Guzmán the infamous drug lord, the incumbent President Enrique Peña Nieto and recently the US President Donald Trump.
-The Trump piñatas are a small demonstration of the real and on going animosity held by the Mexicans towards the USA, aggravated by Trump’s vitriol directed towards the country and its people both in México and those residing in the USA particularly considering his declared intention to build a bigger wall between the two countries.
+The shops also produce piñatas of vilified public figures such as the incumbent President Enrique Peña Nieto, Joaquín ‘El Chapo’ Guzmán the infamous drug lord, and more recently the US President Donald Trump.
+The Trump piñatas are a small demonstration of the real and on going animosity held by Mexicans towards the USA.
+This is aggravated by Trump’s vitriol directed towards the country and its people both in México and those residing in the USA particularly considering his declared intention to build a bigger wall between the two countries.
 In June 2015 Trump said:

 Work in progress